Children's Anaesthesia & Surgery (Ninh Thuan)

 camera light handle

-camera in position
+inserting camera into lightcamera in position

 4) Anaesthetic machine vaporisers refurbish.